 Aalto Cities get their own collaboration network

 The Network of Alvar Aalto Cities was launched in Jyväskylä on February 3, 2017.
-The network’s members are Alajärvi, Espoo, Eura, Helsinki, Jyväskylä, Järvenpää, Kotka, Kouvola, Oulu, Paimio, Pori, Rovaniemi, Seinäjoki, Turku and Varkaus.
+The network’s members are Alajärvi, Espoo, Eura, Hamina, Helsinki, Jyväskylä, Järvenpää, Kotka, Kouvola, Lahti, Oulu, Paimio, Pori, Rovaniemi, Seinäjoki, Turku and Varkaus.